NBISweden/module-repository-submission-dm-practices/_episodes/04-exercise-ENA-submission.md

     * *Note: The test service is restarted every night, any submissions made to the test service will be removed by the following day.
 Hence, do not start a test submission one day, and expect to continue the next day.*

 * Submission steps:
-    1. Login to the Webin Submission Portal
+    1. Login to the Webin Submissions Portal
     2. Register study - Provide study level information
     3. Register sample(s) - Provide sample metadata
     4. Create manifest file(s) - envelope / metadata for sequence files
     5. Validate and upload manifest file(s) and sequence file(s))

-### 1. Login to the Webin Submission Portal
+### 1. Login to the Webin Submissions Portal
 * Go to the test service: [https://wwwdev.ebi.ac.uk/ena/submit/webin](https://wwwdev.ebi.ac.uk/ena/submit/webin) and log in with your Webin username and password.
-* The submission portal allows for interactive submission, and is the recommended way for registration of your Study and Samples.
+* The submissions portal allows for interactive submission, and is the recommended way for registration of your Study and Samples.
 To the left, in the top of the welcome page, there is a dashboard menu which will expand when you click on it.

   ![dashboard](../fig/dashboard.jpg)